RMBOA River Ramble

 About The River Ramble

-The Ramble is open to all financial members of the River Murray Boat Owners Association (RMBOA) and guests on their vessel.
-It normally has a range of skippers spanning novices to Master Mariners.
+The RMBOA River Ramble is open to all financial members of the River Murray Boat Owners Association (RMBOA) and guests on their vessel.
+It normally has a range of skippers spanning novices to Master mariners.

 All vessels that comply with boating regulations and can reliably cover each leg of the Ramble are welcome.
-The vessels usually range from small open tinnies to large commercial houseboats.
+The vessels usually range from small open tinnies to large commercial houseboats or even paddlewheelers.

-The Ramble is a family oriented cruise and crews can range in age from under 8 to over 80.
-Children are always welcome on the understanding that their parents/guardians are responsible for their safety and behaviour at all time.
+The River Ramble is a family oriented cruise and crews can range in age from under 8 to over 80.
+Children are always welcome on the understanding that their parents/guardians are responsible for their safety and behaviour at all times.

 Pets are also normally welcome on the Ramble, provided that they are always under effective control and do not disrupt the enjoyment of others.
 Further restrictions apply if the Ramble moors in a location with restrictions on domestic animals.